Het-Didactische-Hulpmiddelen-Team/QBackEnd/README.md

 ### Before

-Default port this webapplication runs is port 8080, to change it you will need to edit application.properties.
+Default port this webapplication runs on is port 8080, to change it you will need to edit `application.properties`.

 ### Usage
 This is a gradle project.